 Touch up small cracks and scratches in the paint coat of the FW front cap as soon as possible with touch-up film or paint.
-Carefully check the body areas facing the road and the tires for damage to the paint coat caused by flying stones, etc. To purchase touch-up paint, use the closest automotive paint match available locally.
-See Page 189, Trailer Frame.
+Carefully check the body areas facing the road and the tires for damage to the paint coat caused by flying stones, etc. Purchase automotive touch-up paint locally, use the closest paint match available.
+See page 191, Trailer Frame.